Get insider access

 Audio-Technica vs Anker

 At first, Anker and Audio-Technica may seem mismatched, but both companies produce casual-use wireless headphones with features like noise cancelling and multi-device pairing.
 Some of the best Anker earbuds and headphones have high-powered ANC systems and robust customization features.
-However, they tend to sound less neutral and flat.
-If you care about a balanced sound, then you'll want to consider Audio-Technica's lineup, which are more geared towards the discerning audiophile, whether casual or professional.
+However, if you care about a balanced sound, then you'll want to consider Audio-Technica's lineup, which are more geared towards the discerning audiophile, whether casual or professional.

 Audio-Technica vs Beyerdynamic

 Beyerdynamic is known for its professional line of headphones, many of which are closed-backs and compete with the higher-tier Audio-Technica closed-backs.
 Beyerdynamic headphones tend to be built a bit better than Audio-Technica headphones, but they often also cost more.
-Each brand offers different interpretations of 'neutral', and Beyerdynamic tends to have comparatively very bright treble, while Audio-Technica often adds more low-end punch.
+Each brand offers different interpretations of what a 'neutral' audiophile sound is, and Beyerdynamic tends to have comparatively very bright treble, while Audio-Technica often adds more low-end punch.

 Audio-Technica offers a variety of headphones for casual and professional use at affordable prices.
 This brand focuses on sound reproduction, especially on headphones from their popular ATH-M line, which produce very good audio quality at a comparatively low price.
 While their headphones range in build quality, and their noise cancelling models don't do the greatest job of reducing background noise, they offer many different options with great audio fidelity, making them a reputable and frequently recommended brand.